ehrpg/lastdescent/docs/equipment.md

 limbs are the more expensive (but more authentic) alternative to artificial limbs.

+Artificial limbs cannot be detached from the body.
+They are directly crafted onto nerves and skin, and replacing them means another surgery to remove the old and reattach the new limb.

 | Name        | Description    | Penalties   | Weight |  Cost
 |-------------|----------------|-------------|--------|----------
 | Artificial Hand MK I    | Robotic hand | -3 Dex, +1 Str | 4 | 35000